-It’s everywhere in Sweden and I found myself suddenly curious to learn more about why a fairly dark, cold country would be fascinated with the exotic spice, especially at Christmas.
+It’s everywhere in Sweden.
+I suddenly found myself curious to learn more about why a fairly dark, cold country would be fascinated with the exotic spice, especially at Christmas.

 It seems that even historians are a little vague on how long saffron has been used in Sweden and why.

-They do know that Sweden had a long history in the global spice trade and saffron, along with another very popular spice, cinnamon, has been around since the middle ages.
+They do know that Sweden had a long history in the global spice trade.
+Saffron, along with another very popular spice, cinnamon, has been around since the middle ages.

 In more modern times, using saffron in Christmas baking stems from the tradition of adding it to Lussekatter in celebration of St Lucia.

-The celebration has always been about light (St Lucia Day is on 13th December the longest night of the year) and it’s thought that the value of saffron along with its bright colour were the reasons it was used.
+The celebration has always been about light (St Lucia Day is on 13th December the longest night of the year).
+It’s thought that the value of saffron along with its bright colour were the reasons it was used.

-Here in Sweden, everything from confectionary to cakes include saffron in the run up to Christmas and for me, the colour and flavour make it very inspiring.
+Here in Sweden, everything from confectionary to cakes include saffron in the run up to Christmas.
+For me, the colour and flavour make it very inspiring.